demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 2. [sign in to docker](https://www.docker.com/blog/seamless-sign-in-with-docker-desktop-4-4-2/)
 3. [avoid rate limit](https://docs.docker.com/docker-hub/usage/#:~:text=Pull%20rates%20limits%20are%20based,to%205000%20pulls%20per%20day.)
 4. Ensure the command was triggered on the integration / script itself by right click the code file > choosing setup integration/script environment.
 In this case a message saying "Please run this from an integration or script directory". will pop up.

-## CI/CD

-There are currently no known recurring CI/CD issues.
-Most CI/CD issues are related to the [sdk section](#Demisto-sdk).
-For more information about setting up and developing CI/CD environment, refer to the [docs](https://XSOAR.pan.dev/docs/reference/packs/content-management)

 ## Troubleshooting tools